-Hiking is the ideal opportunity for girls to learn and practice map and compass skills.
+Hiking is the ideal opportunity to learn and practice map and compass skills.
 Before heading out on a lengthy hike, learn how to read a map and use a compass.
 Look at a map to understand where you started and where you plan to finish.
 You can always check with your local, state, or national park for interesting and exciting trail ideas.

-Note: For overnight hiking experiences, follow the guidance in Backpacking Safety Activity Checkpoints, Travel/Trips Safety Activity Checkpoint and Camping Safety Activity Checkpoints.
+Note: For overnight hiking experiences, follow the guidance in Backpacking Safety Activity Checkpoints, Travel/Trips Safety Activity Checkpoint, and Camping Safety Activity Checkpoints.

-- Make an emergency survival kit: REI The Ten Essentials - Locate hiking areas near U.S. metropolitan areas: All Trails - American Hiking Society - Leave No Trace
+- Make an emergency survival kit: REI-The Ten Essentials - Locate hiking areas near U.S. metropolitan areas: All Trails - American Hiking Society - Leave No Trace

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move United to find out more about hiking for people of all abilities.
+For more information, visit Move United to find out more about hiking for people of all abilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,